ffont/source/README.md

 fab compile-elk
 ```

 This will take a while, specially the first time it runs.
-When it finished, it should have generated an `SourceSampler.so` file in `source/Builds/ELKAudioOS/build/` which is the VST2 plugin that you can run in ELK platform.
+When it finished, it should have generated a `SourceSampler.so` file in `source/Builds/ELKAudioOS/build/` which is the VST2 plugin that you can run in ELK platform.

+**NOTE**: the build script for the cross compilation includes a step which generates the `BinaryData.h/.cpp` files needed for the plugin to include up-to-date resources (mainly `index.html`).
+This is run in the host machine and not in the Docker container.
+For this step to succeed, you need to compile the  `BinaryBuilder` util provided by JUCE.
+You can compile that using the project files you'll find in `/source/SourceSampler/3rdParty/JUCE/extras/BinaryBuilder/Builds/`.

 #### Loading the built plugin in the ELK board